WWVA (AM): History

-WWVA began broadcasting at 2 a.m. on December 13, 1926 when John Stroebel threw the switch that sent power to a home-built 50-watt transmitter in the basement of his home.
-One week earlier, the Federal Radio Commission had granted a broadcast license on 860 kHz to the radio station WWVA.
+WWVA began broadcasting at 2:00 am on December 13, 1926, when John Stroebel threw the switch that sent power to a home-built 50-watt transmitter in the basement of his home.
+One week earlier, the Commerce Department granted a broadcast license on 860 kHz to the radio station WWVA.
 In its first year of operation, it broadcast to listeners with home-made crystal sets, principally from Stroebel's own home.
-The call letters are derived from the words Wheeling, West Virginia (WWVA) as U.S. postal codes were once written out with three letters such as WVA for West Virginia, hence Wheeling, WVA became "WWVA."
+The call letters are derived from the words Wheeling, West Virginia (WWVA), as U.S. postal codes were once written out with three letters such as WVA for West Virginia, hence Wheeling, WVA became "WWVA".

 Through the years, WWVA has been granted several power increases.
 In May 1941, the FCC moved WWVA to 1170, and in August of that same year, granted it the highest power for AM stations: 50,000 watts.
-With the increase, WWVA became the most powerful AM station in the entire state of West Virginia.
+With the increase, WWVA became the most powerful AM station in West Virginia.

 WWVA has changed hands many times over the years.
 Past owners include Fidelity Investments, West Virginia Broadcasting Corporation, Storer Broadcasting, Basic Communications, Screen Gems Radio - a division of Columbia Pictures, Coca-Cola, Price Broadcasting, Osborn Communications, Atlantic Star Communications, AMFM Inc., and Clear Channel Communications.
-It is currently owned by iHeartMedia.

-WWVA’s broadcast history includes the airing of such notable live broadcasts as President Dwight D. Eisenhower’s 1952 visit to the Wheeling area.
-In the 1980s, WWVA briefly enjoyed a reputation as one of the leading radio news operations in the country, and won several national news reporting awards under the leadership of prominent broadcast journalists such as Jim Forsyth and Colleen Marshall, but that reputation faded in the 1990s.
+WWVA's broadcast history includes the airing of such notable live broadcasts as President Dwight D. Eisenhower's 1952 visit to the Wheeling area.

+In the 1980s, WWVA briefly enjoyed a reputation as one of the leading radio news operations in the country, and won several national news-reporting awards under the leadership of prominent broadcast journalists such as Jim Forsyth and Colleen Marshall, but that reputation faded in the 1990s.
 Harvey, however, remained on the station's schedule, as did the legendary Jamboree USA and Jamboree in the Hills broadcasts.
 The WWVA Jamboree broadcasts started on January 7, 1933, and were even transmitted to troops abroad during World War II.